TOG Ratings: What TOG Sleep Sack Is Best For Your Baby?

 When it comes to your baby, there is so much conversation about quality sleep and quality products that it can also create quality confusion… especially when it comes to TOG ratings.
 TOG ratings on baby clothing, swaddles and sleep sacks are there to help improve safe sleep for baby.
 TOG stands for Thermal Overall Grade and it measures the heat of a particular product.
 The TOG rating, or number, represents the “amount” of thermal insulation that the product provides.
-A high TOG rating (let’s say 2.5) means it can be used for cold weather and cool nights, while a low TOG rating (around 0.2) means it is best used in warmer temperatures.
+A higher TOG rating means it can be used for cold weather and cool nights, while a lower TOG rating means it is best used in warmer temperatures.

 Because overheating can lead to Sudden Infant Death Syndrome (SIDS), TOG ratings help parents pick the best fabrics to keep their babies at a comfortable and safe sleeping temperature.